 Complex designs pose problems like fragile components prone to breaking, imprecise cuts due to complexity, burn marks, discoloration from heat, and substantial crafting time that escalates costs.

 However, if you keep your design simple, this will ensure the project turns out the way you want it to.
+To help, we created a General Design Guideline form for fabrication.
 A complex design isn’t impossible with laser cutting, but we suggest simplifying the design as much as possible before submitting it to your fabricator.